 2. Cedar Plank Ceiling

-Of the entire van build, the cedar plank ceiling is our pride and joy.
+The cedar plank ceiling is our pride and joy for the entire van build.

-From the way we attached the planks to our furring strips to the custom stain color, we love (almost) everything about our van’s ceiling.
+We love everything about our van’s ceiling, from how we attached the planks to our furring strips to the custom stain color.
 We planned the heck out its installation.

 In fact, the ceiling is usually the first thing that people notice when they enter our van.